sobelio/llm-chain/website/docs/getting-started-tutorial/04-building-a-multi-step-chain.md

 :::tip

 Having problems?
-Don't worry reach out on [discord](https://discord.gg/kewN9Gtjt2) and we will help you out.
+Don't worry, reach out on [discord](https://discord.gg/kewN9Gtjt2) and we will help you out.

 :::